-The Kentucky Transportation Cabinet (KYTC) is planning to construct a new bridge on KY 2007 over the Cumberland River in Harlan County, Kentucky.
-The new bridge will replace the existing 4-span bridge, and will be located partially within the footprint and partially downstream of the existing bridge.
-Minor realignment of the roadway approaches on both sides of the bridge is also planned in conjunction with the bridge replacement.
+The Kentucky Transportation Cabinet (KYTC) is planning to construct a new bridge on KY 72 over the Poor Fork Cumberland River in Harlan County, Kentucky.
+The new bridge will replace the existing 3-span bridge, and will be in the same location as the existing bridge.
 A Project Location Map is included in the Appendix.

-The Bridge Layout, prepared by Johnson, Mirmiran & Thompson, Inc. (JMT) in March 2023, and included in the Appendix, indicates that the replacement bridge will be a 339-foot-long, 28.5-footwide, 3-span structure between Stations 40+00 and 43+39.
-The realigned roadway will be located between Stations 39+40.00 and 44+18.09, and will include relatively thin sidehill fill extensions of the existing embankments.
-The proposed sliver fills are on the order of 14 feet tall or less, and no new cuts are proposed.
+The Bridge Layout, prepared by Johnson, Mirmiran & Thompson, Inc. (JMT) in June 2023, and included in the Appendix, indicates that the replacement bridge will be a 205.5-foot-long, 20-foot-wide, 3-span structure between Stations 12+32.25 and 14+37.75.
+Roadway improvements in conjunction with the new bridge will be relatively minor, and new grading will be negligible.